swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model-online/chapter-11-serve-the-model-locally-with-mlem/index.md

 You did fix some of the previous issues:

-- ✅ The model can be saved and loaded with all have required artifacts for future usage.
-The model can be served outside of the experiment context.
+- ✅ Model can be easily used outside of the experiment context.

 You could serve this model from anywhere.
 Additional services could submit predictions to your model.
 The usage of FastAPI creates endpoints that are